-- Jeans, pants, skirts, etc. must be neat and clean, and may not be excessively tight or excessively loose. - Clothing items (shirts, pants, etc.) must have no rips, holes, or shreds. - Skirts must be no shorter than two inches above the knee. - Leggings may be worn only under a dress or skirt. - Shirts and blouses must be neat and clean and may not be excessively tight or excessively loose. - Inappropriate logos, slogans, advertising or words are not allowed. - Spaghetti straps, T-backs, Tank tops, Halter tops, Strapless, and One-shoulder styles are not permitted. - Sleeveless straps must be at least two inches in width. - Front and back necklines must be modest. - Dresses may not be excessively tight. - Dress hems may be no shorter than two inches above the knee.
+- Jeans, pants, skirts, dresses, etc. must be neat and clean, and may not be excessively tight or excessively loose. - Clothing items (shirts, pants, etc.) must have no rips, holes, or shreds. - Skirts and dresses must be an appropriate length, as determined by administration. - Leggings may be worn only under a dress or skirt. - Shirts and blouses must be neat and clean and may not be excessively tight or excessively loose. - Inappropriate logos, slogans, advertising or words are not allowed. - Spaghetti straps, T-backs, Tank tops, Halter tops, Strapless, and one-shoulder styles are not permitted. - Front and back necklines must be modest.